rezer0dai/rezer0dai.github.io/_posts/2019-06-11-rewheeler.md

     return n_steps, indices
 ```
 OK, but what it has in common with HER ? well, HER can be seen as natural floating n-step approximation extension.
-As now in floating n step is natural to have k equal to 1 (with probability 1:n), which is exactly case of HER, and rest non 1 equal k steps transitions will be evaluated without HER(no goal replacement), while ratio (HER vs k-step) for td-error computation should be subject of hyperparameters tuning.
+As now in floating n step is natural to have k equal to 1 (with probability 1:n), which is exactly case of HER, and rest non 1 equal k steps transitions will be evaluated without HER(no goal replacement), while ratio (HER vs k-step) for td-error computation should be subject of hyperparameters tuning (**her_max_ratio**).
 ### N-step GAE
 Another important part of reinforcement learning is credit assignment problem.
 Where there are multiple approaches to tackle it, namely [Rudder](https://arxiv.org/abs/1806.07857) which using LSTM and try to backtrack how to decompose reward based on contribution of particular action states transitions.
 Where other approach named [GAE using eligibility traces](https://arxiv.org/abs/1506.02438) looks at this problem from bit different different angle and using more straightforward approach (it is worth to check nice article explaining GAE and introducing [Online GAE](http://www.breloff.com/DeepRL-OnlineGAE/)) :